Jean-Jacques Dessalines: Death

-Disaffected members of Dessalines's administration, including Alexandre Pétion and Henri Christophe, began a conspiracy to overthrow the Emperor.
-Dessalines was assassinated north of the capital city, Port-au-Prince, at Larnage (now known as Pont-Rouge), on 17 October 1806, on his way to fight the rebels.
-His body was dismembered and mutilated.
+Disaffected members of Dessalines's administration, including Alexandre Pétion and Henri Christophe, began a conspiracy to overthrow the Emperor, and Haitians began an insurrection in the south in August 1806, which culminated in Dessalines being assassinated north of the capital city, Port-au-Prince, at Larnage (now known as Pont-Rouge), on 17 October 1806, on his way to fight the rebels.

-His body was picked up by Marie-Sainte Dédé Bazile and buried in the Cimetière intérieur of Church Ste-Anne and a tomb was raised by Étienne Gérin's wife with the inscription: Ci-git Dessalines, mort à 48 ans (Here lays Dessalines, died at 48 years old).
-His body was later moved to Autel de la Patrie (Altar of the Fatherland) in Champs-de-Mars alongside Alexandre Pétion's body.

 The exact circumstances of Dessalines' death are uncertain.
 Some historians claim that he was killed at Pétion's house at Rue l'Enterrement, after a meeting to negotiate the power and the future of the young nation.
+One report say that Dessalines was shot, stabbed, stripped, and had his fingers cut off, before his corpse was brought to Port-au-Prince, where it was stoned by crowds and said to resemble "scraps" and "shapeless remains".
 Some reports say that he was arrested and was dealt a deadly blow to the head.
 Another report says he was ambushed and killed at first fire.

-Yet another account recalls a brutal attack on Dessalines by his men.
-It says he was shot at twice and hit once.
-Then his head was split open by a sabre's blow and he was finally stabbed three times with a dagger, with the crowd shouting "the tyrant is killed".
-The mob desecrated and disfigured Dessalines' remains, which were abandoned on Government Square.
-There was resistance to providing him with a proper burial, but Défilée (Dédée Bazile), a black woman from a humble background, took the mutilated body of the Emperor and buried it.
+Yet another account recalls a brutal attack on Dessalines by his own men; it says that after being shot, his head was split open by a sabre's blow and he was finally stabbed three times with a dagger, with the crowd shouting "the tyrant is killed".
+Most reports confirm that a mob dismembered Dessalines' body in a public square after he was killed.

+Multiple modern sources state that there was resistance to providing Dessalines with a proper burial after his assassination, but a vivandière named Dédée Bazile gathered the mutilated corpse of the Emperor and buried it in the Cimetière intérieur of Church Ste-Anne.
+A tomb was raised by Balthazar Inginac's wife with the inscription: Ci-git Dessalines, mort à 48 ans ("Here lies Dessalines, died at 48 years old").
+Dessalines' body was later moved to the Autel de la Patrie (Altar of the Nation) in the Champs-de-Mars alongside Pétion's body.
 A monument at the northern entrance of the Haitian capital marks the place where the Emperor was killed.

 This assassination did not solve the tensions within the Haitian government.
 His murder left a power vacuum and civil war ensued.
-Pétion and Christophe temporarily partitioned Haiti between them, with Pétion controlling the South, where there were more gens de couleur libre.
+Pétion and Christophe temporarily partitioned Haiti between them, with Pétion controlling the South, where there were more gens de couleur libre (free people of color).